Partnership Based Visas

 - Evidence showing you spend quality time together

 - Joint financial accounts and hire purchase contracts

 - Joint ownership of assets

 How Does Time Spent Living Apart Impact Your New Zealand Partnership Based Visa?

 - The reasons that led to you both living apart

 - The length of time you two stayed apart

 - The mechanisms you used to keep in touch while you lived apart

 Complicating factors in your relationship make it critical that you work with an experienced immigration adviser.
 Our licensed immigration experts have helped many clients navigate the complexities of their Partnership Based Visa application successfully.
-Book a 100% free consultation to discuss your case.
+Book a paid consultation to discuss your case.